Nolan-Lo/Amazon_Product_Rating_Predictor/Written_Report/writeup.md

 ### 3. Model 1 – Linear Regression

-We began with a **linear regression model** as a baseline due to its simplicity and interpretability.
-However, performance was limited:
+We began with a **linear regression model** as a baseline.

+#### Motivation:
+  - **Computationally cheap**, allowing for quick tuning of parameters
+  - Simple and easy to interpret

+However it did not perform as well as we hoped.

 - **Reasons for poor performance**:
   - Assumes linearity, which doesn't capture complex interactions.